RayZYunYan/CS158A/README.md

 A multithreaded TCP chat server that allows multiple clients to join, exchange messages, and exit independently.
 The server relays messages from each client to all others, using the format `<client_port>: <message>`.

 > See [`a2/README.md`](a2/README.md) for detailed instructions and sample terminal outputs.

+## 📁 Assignment 3: Ring-Based Leader Election

+An asynchronous leader election protocol using sockets and threading in a ring topology.
+Each node (process) generates a unique UUID and communicates with its neighbors over TCP to determine the leader.

+> See [`a3/README.md`](a3/README.md) for configuration, run instructions, and election log output.